Hecter94/EndlessSky-PluginArchive/res/mds/weapons.md

 <blockquote># Endless Sky Flamethrower Turret
 A plugin for [Endless Sky][endless-sky] which adds a turret variant of the flamethrower.

+> This repository is no longer maintained, and will not work with the latest versions of Endless Sky.
+As of May 2025, an updated version is available from a third party.
+See [PR #7](https://github.com/ItsNickBarry/endless-sky-flamethrower-turret/pull/7) for more infromation.

 ![image][image]

+The flamethrower turret is unlocked as a part of the Free Worlds storyline.

 [endless-sky]: https://github.com/endless-sky/endless-sky
 [image]: images/outfit/flamethrower%20turret@2x.png